Cocoa Prices Lower Amid Ongoing Glut Expectations

 Cocoa has struggled to move higher amid an expected surplus of beans, along with sluggish growth in demand.

-Last month, the International Cocoa Organization raised its forecast for the 2016-17 season, indicating a surplus of 382,000 tons versus a previous estimate of 264,000 tons, as supplies of beans swell in Ivory Coast, the world's largest grower.
-Several private research firms have already predicted another large surplus for the next season, traders said.
+Last month, the International Cocoa Organization raised its forecast for the 2016-17 season, indicating a surplus of 382,000 tons, compared with a previous estimate of 264,000 tons, as supplies of beans swell in Ivory Coast, the world's largest grower.
+Several private-research firms have already predicted another large surplus for the next season, traders said.

 In the latest report, the ICCO increased its forecast for global production in 2016/2017 by 140,000 tons to a record 4.69 million, up 18.1% from the previous season.
 The increases were expected to largely come from Ghana and Ivory Coast.